johnkuti/fltc-style/README.md

 # fltc-style
 documenting the style of our teaching website

+The test site is now working with the adaptable 2.2 theme, compared with 2.1 in the production site.

 To encourage discussion and experimentation with the style of the website at https://fltc.ifmo.ru/m/ the settings and customisation to moodle 3.7.2 are all documented here.

 Moodle version - Moodle 3.7.2+ (Build: 20191018)